 This popular spring festival brings dozens of DC’s favorite food trucks together for a day of eating, drinking, and enjoying live entertainment.
 Truckeroo is a great way to introduce your kids to new foods and flavors, such as bahh mi, tapas, kafta, and specialty cheeses, or play it safe with guaranteed-to-please ice cream and frozen custard.
 Admission is free.

 Everyday is a good day to head to the National Zoo, but this one-day event includes a meet and greet with a naked mole rat—how can you possibly say no?
 If vermin aren’t your thing, you and the kids can also meet or observe feedings and trainings for otters, elephants, cheetahs, tortoises, orangutans, red river hogs and, yes, heart-clenching Pandas!
 With almost 40 animal demonstrations to choose from, as well as music, dance, games, and more, your little ones will leave with newfound energy to beg for that family pet.

 Sakura Matsuri Japanese Street Festival

-As the largest one-day celebration of Japanese culture street party in the country, this festival (anchored at the corner of M Street and New Jersey Avenue SE) brings music, food, dance, art, and language-learning to the Cherry Blossom Festival.
-Listen to Japanese rock music (performed in traditional kimono and hakama); feast on hibachi, sushi, miso soup, and soba noodles; watch an anime cosplay fashion show; learn about aikido and classical Japanese martial arts; and enjoy contemporary compositions that use taiko, fue (bamboo flute), and other narimono (percussion instruments).
+As the largest one-day celebration of Japanese culture in the country, this festival (anchored at the corner of M Street and New Jersey Avenue SE) brings music, food, dance, art, and language-learning to the Cherry Blossom Festival.
+Listen to Japanese rock music (performed in traditional kimono and hakama); feast on hibachi, sushi, miso soup, and soba noodles; learn about aikido and classical Japanese martial arts; and enjoy contemporary compositions that use taiko, fue (bamboo flute), and other narimono (percussion instruments).
 You had us at soba noodles.